- 1 What cities in Illinois does Route 66 go through?

 - 6 Can you still drive the entire Route 66?

 - 7 Is driving Route 66 worth it?

-- 12 How long does it take to drive the entire Route 66?
+- 12 How much does it cost to drive Route 66?

 - 13 Can you drive Route 66 in a week?